A Motivic Pairing and the Mellin Transform in Function Fields: Review of Anderson Motives and Modules

 \begin{definition} An $A$-finite dual $A$-motive of rank $r$ and dimension $d$ is an $(L\otimes_{\F_q} A)[\sigma]$-module $N$ which is a free $L[\sigma]$ module (via $L\otimes 1$) of rank $d$ and a finitely generated, projective $L\otimes A$ module of constant local rank $r$ such that for $n\in \Z$ sufficiently large we have

 \end{definition}

-\begin{definition} In this article, we will assume all the $A$-motives and dual $A$-motives are Abelian and $A$-finite, respectively, and will hence shorten this to simply $A$-motive or dual $A$-motive. \end{definition}
+\begin{remark} In this article, we will assume all the $A$-motives and dual $A$-motives are Abelian and $A$-finite, respectively, and will hence shorten this to simply $A$-motive or dual $A$-motive. \end{remark}